-In Washington, DC, a person may be charged with simple assault (misdemeanor), assault with significant injury, or aggravated assault.
+In DC, a person may be charged with simple assault (misdemeanor), assault with significant injury, or aggravated assault.
 Simple assault is when a person makes an attempt or effort, with the use of violence, to injure another person, and at the time of the attempt has the ability to injure the person.
 A DC simple assault charge also requires that the action is committed voluntarily and on purpose.
 A simple assault offense can also be charged under an “intent to frighten” theory.

 Simple assault convictions in DC are punishable by a fine of up to $1,000, as well as a period of imprisonment not to exceed 180 days.
-It is important to note that one may be charged with simple assault in DC by the mere threat of violence with the apparent means to actually carry out the threat.
+It is important to note that someone may be charged with simple assault in DC by the mere threat of violence with the apparent means to actually carry out the threat.

 In DC, assault with significant injury charge is when someone intended or knew that “significant bodily injury” would occur from their conduct.
 “Significant bodily injury” is defined as an injury that requires hospitalization or immediate medical attention.
 This offense carries a potential prison sentence of three years and/or a $12,500 fine.

 Any person convicted of an aggravated assault charge shall either be fined up to $25,000, imprisoned for not more than 10 years, or both.
-Any person convicted of attempted aggravated assault in DC shall be fined not more than $12,500 or be imprisoned for not more than five years, or both.
+Any person convicted of attempted aggravated assault in DC shall be fined not more than $12,500, be imprisoned for not more than five years, or both.

 If convicted of assault in DC, you face not only fines, jail, and probation, but you will also be faced with a criminal record.
 If you have been accused of assault, you need the help of a skilled DC assault lawyer to defend against your criminal charge.